RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2022-05-19-The-Watchers-and-Their-Zones.md

 You chase and you build until the job is done, and then you are left delirious.

 Towards the end of the Second Part of Gravity’s Rainbow and into the Third, Slothrop is a character who becomes increasingly paranoid during his time in Europe.
 His colleagues have left him and he is set adrift into a sea of uncertainty.
-Yes, my friends are gone and most of my work is done, but there are people out chasing me and ..I have people I need to chase himself, come to think of it.
-This all takes place in post-war Europe referred to in the book as “The Zone”.
+Yes, my friends are gone and most of my work is done, but there are people out chasing me and ..I have people I need to chase myself, come to think of it.
+This all takes place in some land within post-war Europe referred to in the book as “The Zone”.
 It is a place of confusion for Slothrop and many others who may have felt more of a sense of purpose earlier on in the war. “..here in the Zone categories have blurred badly.”

 Without spoiling too much of the story, there is something particularly special about this work and particularly the person who created it.
 Pynchon served in The U.S. Navy in the mid-1950s.
 He was an Engineer with a knack for math and physics.
-After his service, he was employed by Boeing to do a much technical writing for their CIM-10 Bomarc missile system system – as well as the SAGE system, its underlying network that allowed automated control and communication between missiles, as well as missile detection and interception features.
+After his service, he was employed by Boeing to do much technical writing for their CIM-10 Bomarc missile system system – as well as the SAGE system, its underlying network that allowed automated control and communication between missiles, as well as missile detection and interception features.
 This system would be greatly touted during the Cold War.

 It’s argued that some of the protocols in the SAGE system were used as inspiration for how ARPANET functioned, which led to DARPANET and eventually the internet as we know it today, pushing packets back and forth globally.